Overview

 - Hepatitis from alcohol use can lead to severe liver problems.
 If drinking is stopped before the liver is severely damaged, your liver may get better.

 - Some medicines can cause liver damage.
-These include over-the-counter and herbal medicines.
+These include over-the-counter and herbal remedies.
 The infection most often goes away when you stop taking the medicine.
-But this may not be the case if serious liver damage has already happened.
+But it can sometimes cause more long-term liver problems.

-- Hepatitis also can be caused when the immune system attacks the liver.
+- Hepatitis also can be caused when the body's defenses (immune system) attack the liver.
 This is called autoimmune hepatitis.

 You can help your liver heal—or lower the chance of liver damage—by following your doctor's advice.